All Episodes

 As you may know, it's very expensive to put on a conference.

-And so there are some very, very generous people who step up to the plate and they put up some the money to help us make these things happen.
+And so there are some very, very generous people who step up to the plate and they put up some of the money to help us make these things happen.

 And I appreciate that.

-And I would also like to draw your attention to the Ron Paul Scholars.
+And I would also like to draw your attention to the Ron Paul scholars.

 And they have their own table over here.